embEDUx/documentation/usage/misc/README.md

 Two mandatory files are:
 * boot.scr: This boot script is required for **U-Boot** and needs to go on the boot partition.
-* inittab: This file is required within the root partition and needs to go on the root partition.
+* inittab: This file is required by the operating system and needs to go on the root partition.

-The files have to be stored in the folder ***src_boot*** and ***src_root*** and within their folder structure, so that the [build](usage/misc/files/build) script can pack them in the required archives.
+The files have to be stored in the folder ***src_boot*** and ***src_root*** and **within their folder structure**, so that the [build](usage/misc/files/build) script can pack them in the required archives.

 ## Name schema